Set up connection to database

 Note

-Notice that the code above runs a query on babynames.db, the same database that contains the larger baby relation from the previous sections.
+Notice that the preceding code runs a query on babynames.db, the same database that contains the larger baby relation from the previous sections.
 SQL databases can hold more than one relation, making them very useful when we need to work with many data tables at once.
-CSV files, on the other hand, typically contain one data table each—if we perform a data analysis that uses twenty data tables, we might need to keep track of the names, locations, and versions of twenty CSV files.
+CSV files, on the other hand, typically contain one data table each—if we perform a data analysis that uses 20 data tables, we might need to keep track of the names, locations, and versions of 20 CSV files.
 Instead, it could be simpler to store all the data tables in a SQLite database stored in a single file.

 To see how popular the categories of names are, we join the nyt relation with the baby relation to get the name counts from baby.
-We’ll start by displaying the first few rows of the baby relation:

 7.3.1.
-Inner Joins
+Inner Joins#

 query = '''